Many people with a diagnosis of dementia or Alzheimer’s continue to live at home with the right support.

 Dementia is a condition which covers a variety of neurological disorders which affect each person differently.
 As the condition progresses, a person’s memory, thinking and behaviour can change.
 You may wonder if you need to adapt your home so it remains a safe and familiar environment.
 And, what equipment will improve your home to help you with everyday tasks.

-When considering how to care for a person with dementia, it’s important to include them in decisions about their home.
+When considering how to care for a person living with dementia, it’s important to include them in decisions about their home.
 Make any changes early on and with their permission so they have time to adapt.
 Preferences about style, colour and furniture can empower individuals - helping them adjust to any changes.

 Initially, you may only need to make simple modifications.
-Let’s explore what alterations, aids and equipment can help make life easier at home for people with dementia.
+Let’s explore what alterations, aids and equipment can help make life easier at home for people living with dementia.

 Making Changes To A House for Dementia